OWASP/owasp-masvs/Document/0x03-Using_the_MASVS.md

 ## Mobile Application Security Verification Levels

+The Mobile Application Security Verification Standard defines two strict *security verification levels (L1 and L2)*, as well as a more flexible reverse engineering resiliency level (MASVS-R).
+MASVS-L1 and MASVS-L2 contain generic security requirements and are recommended for all mobile apps (L1) and apps that handle highly sensitive data (L2).
+MASVS-R covers additional software protection controls that can be applied if preventing reverse engineering and/or tampering is a goal.

-The Mobile Application Security Verification Standard defines four security verification levels, with each level increasing in depth.
-Fulfilling the requirements in L1 results in a secure app that handles sensitive data appropriately and doesn't suffer from common vulnerabilities.
-L2 adds additional controls, resulting in an app that is resilient against sophisticated attacks.
-L3 and L4 add further protections that make an application more resilient against reverse engineering.
+Fulfilling the requirements in MASVS-L1 results in a secure app that uses operating system APIs appropriately and doesn't suffer from common vulnerabilities.
+MASVS-L2 adds additional controls, resulting in an app that is resilient against more sophisticated attacks in a "normal" environment, assuming the mobile operating system and end user are trusted.
+Fulfilling all, or subsets of, the software protection requirements in MASVS-R helps defend against specific threats when the end user is seen as a potential adversary, and adds protection in cases where the mobile OS is compromised.

-An app that is compliant to the requirements in L2 can be considered *highly secure*, in that it follows security best practices that are considered state-of-the-art.
-L3-L4 are useful in cases where tampering with the app poses a serious risk, or additional layers of protection for sensitive data or the intellectual property is desired.
-L4 adds protection for highly sensitive functions by requiring  the use of hardware-based isolation features, such as SEE or TEE (when present), or strong, verifiable sofware protections.

 ![Verification Levels](images/masvs-levels-new.jpg)

+### The MASVS Levels in Detail

-### Level 1: Standard Security
+#### MASVS-L1: Standard Security

-An application that achieves MASVS level 1 adheres to mobile application security best practices.
+A mobile app that achieves MASVS-L1 adheres to mobile application security best practices.
 It fulfills basic requirements in terms of code quality, handling of sensitive data, and interaction with the mobile environment.
 A testing process must be in place to verify the security controls.
 This level is appropriate for all mobile applications.

-### Level 2: Defense-in-Depth
+#### MASVS-L2: Defense-in-Depth

-Level 2 introduces advanced security controls that go beyond the standard requirements.
+MASVS-L2 introduces advanced security controls that go beyond the standard requirements.
 To fulfill L2, a threat model must exist, and security must be considered during the design phase.
 The effectiveness of the controls must be verified using white-box testing.
 This level is appropriate for applications that handle sensitive data, such as mobile banking.

-### Level 3: Defense-in-Depth and Resiliency

-Level 3 adds mechanisms that increase the cost of reverse engineering the application.
-It can be applied to add an additional layer of protection for apps that process sensitive data.
-Vendors may also opt to implement the L3 requirements as a means of protecting their intellectual property and to prevent tampering with the app.

-### Level 4: Defense-in-Depth and Strong Resiliency
+#### MASVS-R: Resiliency Against Reverse Engineering and Tampering

-An application that achieves MASVS level 4 has both state-of-the-art security and strong software protections.
+The app has both state-of-the-art security and strong software protections.
 Such an application leverages hardware security features or strong obfuscation techniques and is highly resilient against attacks and reverse engineering attempts.
-L4 is applicable to apps that handle highly sensitive data.
-The L4 controls may also serve as a means of protecting intellectual property or tamper-proofing an app.
+MASVS-R is applicable to apps that handle highly sensitive data and may serve as a means of protecting intellectual property or tamper-proofing an app.

-## How to use this standard
+## How to Use This Standard

 One of the best ways to use the Mobile Application Security Verification Standard is to use it as blueprint to create a secure coding checklist specific to your application, platform or organization.
 Tailoring the MASVS to your use cases will increase the focus on the security requirements that are most important to your projects and environments.